ths93/burstcoin-guides/docs/mining/mining.md

 }
 ```

 You also need to set the reward assignment to your **own Burst wallet address**.

+Go to this page: [set reward assignment](http://127.0.0.1:8125/rewardassignment.html).

+!!! note
+    **If you are using Qbundle, just click “Tools” -> “Reward recipient” instead.**

 Enter your own wallet address under "reward recipient", and your wallet's passphrase under "your secret passphrase".
+Click "submit".

-Wait 4 block and start Blago's miner, it should look the same as above.
+Wait 4 block and start Blago's miner, it should look similar to the mining image above.

 **Congratulations!
 You are now mining Burst!**